F41zK4r1m/HackTheBox/Stocker.md

 I checked on the internet I found this [blog](https://exploit-notes.hdks.org/exploit/linux/privilege-escalation/sudo/sudo-path-traversal-privilege-escalation/) which is exaclty matching as my condition, the wild card in the path will lead us to the sudo user.

-The blogs is pretty straight forward & quick process for the root access.
+The blog is pretty straight forward & quick process for the root access.

 I created a "test.js" file in the temp directory, which contains this code that will spawn a root shell :